samunruh86/bluehaven/admin/email_templates/call_scripts.md

 ## **Version 2**

 **Opening:**
-“Hello, my name is [YOUR_NAME], and I run [YOUR_COMPANY], a well-regarded wholesaler, distributor, and e-commerce retailer recognized for boosting brand performance online.
+“Hello, my name is [C_FNAME] [C_LNAME], and I run [U_COMPANY], a well-regarded wholesaler, distributor, and e-commerce retailer recognized for boosting brand performance online.
 How are you today?”

 **Pitch:**
 “I’m reaching out because we handle [Enter yearly revenue] in annual sales across North America, with strong monthly purchasing power from existing brand partnerships.
 We’re eager to broaden our inventory by establishing a direct relationship with your company.”